ad-si/adriansieber-com/_drafts/download_github_issues_from_command_line.md

 - `-a <username>`: We try to basic authenticate as "<username>".
 	This will prompt use to enter the corresponding password.
 - `-b`: Only download the body and not the header of the resource.
-- `\`: Backslashes are used to escape the following newline character so that we can split the command over several lines.
+- `\`: Backslashes are used to escape the adjacent newline character so that we can split the command over several lines.
-	This is just for readability reasons.
+	This is just to increase readability.
 	You can type the whole command simply in one line as well.

 You might have noticed that this request only contains open issues.
 To get all issues - including closed ones - we need to add the query string `?state=all` to the request-URL.